IvanBongiorni/TensorFlow_Tutorial/README.md

 ## Coming Soon:

-- Autoencoder for Dimensionality Reduction / PCA

 - How to save and restore TensorFlow models.

-- Regression
+- Regression tasks

-- Convolutional Neural Network
+- Convolutional Neural Networks